 A Brief History

-The name Trinidad is believed to come from a former owner of the land who lived on the island nation of Trinidad and planned to relocate here but who died before he could fulfill his plan.
+The name Trinidad is believed by some to come from a former owner of the land who lived on the island nation of Trinidad and planned to relocate here but who died before he could fulfill his plan.
 A more plausible history is, however, that Trinidad took its name from William Wilson Corcoran’s estate of the same

-The land on which the Trinidad neighborhood stands originally belonged to a member of the Corcoran family, and it later passed to George Washington University before being sold to Washington Brick Machine Company, one of the brickworks that once operated in the area.
+The land later passed to George Washington University before being sold to Washington Brick Machine Company, one of the brickworks that once operated in the area.
 The brickworks intended to excavate clay from the land.

 Realizing that they did not need all of the land, the brickworks began selling off parcels, and, in the late 1800s/early 1900s, the first houses in southern Trinidad were built.
 The neighborhood was formally established in 1888.
 From 1901 to 1902, the southeastern section of Trinidad was home to the American League Baseball Park.